 ^a Sample sizes in the table based on the proposed cohort sizes and study design.
-For example, Cohort 1 will include approximately 150 participants, with 2:1 randomization, there will be 100 participants in the VR arm and 50 participants in the Truvada arm.
+For example, Cohort 1 will include approximately 150 participants, with 2:1 randomization, there will be 100 participants in the VR arm and 50

 An alternative way of describing the statistical properties of the study design is in terms of the 95% confidence interval for the "true" rate based on the observed data.
-Table 17 below shows the exact 2-sided 95% confidence intervals for the probability of an event based on a particular observed rate.
-For example, if none of the 500 participants receiving the VR regimen experience a safety event, the 95% exact 2-sided upper confidence bound for the true rate of such events in a particular arm of the study is 0.74%.
+Table 18 below shows the exact 2-sided 95% confidence intervals for the probability of an event based on a particular observed rate.
+For example, if none of the 400 participants receiving the VR regimen experience a safety event, the 95% exact 2-sided upper confidence bound for the true rate of such events in a particular arm of the study is 0.92%.

-Table 17.
+Table 18.
 Confidence intervals for endpoint rate (proportion of participants with endpoint) given number of endpoints (rows) in with number of participants (columns)